gravitational/gravity/docs/6.x/pack.md

     args: ["--system-reserved=memory=500Mi"]
     hairpinMode: "promiscuous-bridge"

+#
+# This section allows to disable pre-packaged system extensions that
+# Gravitational includes into the base images by default (see below for more information).
+#
+extensions:
+  # This setting will not install system logging service and hide "logs tab"
+  # in the cluster UI
+  logs:
+    disabled: false

+  # This setting will not install system monitoring application and hide
+  # Monitoring tab in the cluster UI
+  monitoring:
+    disabled: false

+  # This setting will not install the Tiller application
+  catalog:
+    disabled: false

-# This section specifies application lifecycle hooks, i.e. the events that application
+# This section specifies the cluster lifecycle hooks, i.e. the ability to execute
-# may want to react to.
+# custom code in response to lifecycle events.
+#
-# Every hook is just a name of a Kubernetes job.
+# Every hook is a name of a Kubernetes job.
+#
 hooks:
   # install hook is called right after the application is installed for the first time.
   install: